hazae41/box/README.md

 }
 ```

-Everything is correctly disposed if `getNumbersOrThrow()` throws in the midst of the loop
+Everything is correctly disposed if `getPointersOrThrow()` throws in the midst of the loop

 ### `Auto<T>`